-- either in relation to all cases to which the power extends, or in relation to all those cases subject to specified exceptions, or in relation to any specified cases or classes of case; and - (b) so as to make in relation to the cases in relation to which it is exercised - - (i) the full provision to which the power extends or any less provision (whether by way of exception or otherwise), or - (ii) the same provision for all cases in relation to which the power is exercised or different provisions for different cases or classes of case, or different provisions as respects the same case or class of case for different purposes of this Law, or - (iii) any such provision either unconditionally or subject to any specified conditions.
+- (a) either in relation to all cases to which the power extends, or in relation to all those cases subject to specified exceptions, or in relation to any specified cases or classes of case; and - (b) so as to make in relation to the cases in relation to which it is exercised - (i) the full provision to which the power extends or any less provision (whether by way of exception or otherwise), - (ii) the same provision for all cases in relation to which the power is exercised or different provisions for different cases or classes of

+- case, or different provisions as respects the same case or class of case for different purposes of this Law, or - (iii) any such provision either unconditionally or subject to any specified conditions.

-Service of notices
+17 Service of notices

-- (1) This Article shall have effect in relation to any notice or other document required or authorized by or under this Law to be given to or served on any person. - (2) Any such document may be given to or served on the person in question - (a) by delivering it to him;

-- (b) by leaving it at his proper address; or - (c) by sending it by post to him at that address. - (3) Any such document may - - (a) in the case of a company, be given to or served on the secretary, clerk or other similar officer of the company or any person who purports to act in any such capacity, by whatever name called: - (b) in the case of a partnership, be given to or served on a partner or a person having the control or management of the partnership business. - (4) For the purposes of this Article and Article 12 of the Interpretation (Jersey) Law 1954^4 (meaning of service by post) in its application to this Article, the proper address of any person to or on whom a document is to be given or served shall be his last known address, except that - (a) in the case of a company or its secretary, clerk or other officer or person referred to in sub-paragraph (a) of paragraph (3), it shall be the address of the registered or principal office of the company; - (b) in the case of a partnership or a person having the control or management of the partnership business, it shall be that of the principal office of the partnership, and for the purposes of this paragraph the principal office of a company registered outside the Island or of a partnership carrying on business outside the Island shall be their principal office within the Island.

-(5) If the person to be given or served with any document mentioned in paragraph (1) has specified an address within the Island other than his proper address within the meaning of paragraph (4) as the one at which he or someone on his behalf will accept documents of the same description as that document, that address shall also be treated for the purposes of this Article and Article 12 of the Interpretation (Jersey) Law 1954 as his proper address.
+- (1) This Article shall have effect in relation to any notice or other document required or authorized by or under this Law to be given to or served on any person. - (2) Any such document may be given to or served on the person in question - (a) by delivering it to the person; - (b) by leaving it at the person's proper address; or - (c) by sending it by post to the person at that address. - (3) Any such document may - (a) in the case of a company, be given to or served on the secretary, clerk or other similar officer of the company or any person who purports to act in any such capacity, by whatever name called; - (b) in the case of a partnership, be given to or served on a partner or a person having the control or management of the partnership business. - (4) For the purposes of this Article and Article 7 of the Interpretation (Jersey) Law 19545 in its application to this Article, the proper address of any person to or on whom a document is to be given or served shall be the person's last known address, except that - (a) in the case of a company or its secretary, clerk or other officer or person referred to in paragraph (3)(a), it shall be the address of the registered or principal office of the company; - (b) in the case of a partnership or a person having the control or management of the partnership business, it shall be that of the principal office of the partnership, - and for the purposes of this paragraph the principal office of a company registered outside Jersey or of a partnership carrying on business outside Jersey shall be their principal office within Jersey. - (5) If the person to be given or served with any document mentioned in paragraph (1) has specified an address within Jersey other than the person's proper address within the meaning of paragraph (4) as the one at which the person or someone on the person's behalf will accept documents of the same description as that document, that address shall also be treated for the purposes of this Article and Article 7 of the Interpretation (Jersey) Law 1954 as the person's proper address.